 About Me

 My name is Jane Taylor Rahman.
-I am a BACP registered psychotherapist with an MA in Counselling and Psychotherapy.
+I am a BACP registered psychotherapist and mental health consultant with an MA in Integrative Psychotherapy.

 My experience

-Following this, I founded a private practice in Shoreditch, where I worked with CEOs, social entrepreneurs, and other professionals.
-I blended CBT and mindfulness-based therapies to support clients in managing stress, anxiety, burnout and navigating major life changes.
+Following this I founded a private practice in Shoreditch, working with CEOs, social entrepreneurs, and professionals through burnout, stress, anxiety, and major life transitions.

-Alongside my clinical work, I’ve led mental health research and service design projects for organisations such as the UK Department of Health, the World Health Organisation (WHO), and PSI Cambodia.
+Alongside my clinical work, I’ve led mental health research and service design projects for organisations including the UK Department of Health, the World Health Organisation, and PSI Cambodia.

-A unifying theme across my work is applying both evidence-based and creative solutions to complex challenges and empowering others to do the same.
+A unifying theme across all of my work and life is applying both evidence-based and creative solutions to complex challenges - and empowering others to do the same.

 How I Work